 When do I pay my fees for medications, labs, etc.?

 For any fees for non-covered services, we expect full payment at time of service for most services, including medications, labs, procedures, etc.

 How much will my first visit cost?

 We do not charge "per visit".
-New members must pay a minimum of one month of membership fees.
+New members must pay a minimum of one month of membership fees at their first visit to establish care.
 If any non-covered services are required (labs, medications, etc.) the first visit cost may be slightly more.